-All involved vehicles are identified by VIN in the Global Warranty Management System -Investigate Vehicle History (GMVIS2) Application.
-Dealership technicians should always Copyright 2010 General Motors.
-All Rights Reserved. check this site to confirm vehicle involvement prior to beginning any required inspections and/or repairs.
-It is essential to routinely verify eligibility because not all similar vehicles may be involved regardless of description or option content.
+All involved vehicles are identified by VIN in the Global Warranty Management System -Investigate Vehicle History (GMVIS2) Application in the Applicable Warranties section.
+Dealership technicians should always check this site to confirm vehicle involvement prior to beginning any required inspections and/or repairs.